 On first trip, tighten wheel lugs at start and at 10, 25, and 100 miles.
-Torque aluminum wheels to 120 ft. lbs. and steel wheels to 95 ft. lbs.
 There after, check wheel lugs before each trip, after excessive braking, and following winter storage.
+See Chart in Specification Section in this manual for wheel torque ratings.